krokedil/dibs-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2016.10.26	- version 2.4.2 =
+* Fix			- Get DIBS ticket number from subscription in process_subscription_payment if it isn't stored in parent order (might happen if customer have changed/updated their card).

 = 2016.10.19	- version 2.4.1 =
 * Fix			- Fixed fatal error when trying to instantiate WC_Gateway_Dibs_MasterPass in WC_Gateway_Dibs_MasterPass_Functions class.